bayandin/devtools-proxy/README.md

 #### Python

-`devtools-proxy` pypi package supports only Python 3.5.
-If you use any other Python version use Standalone package.
+`devtools-proxy` pypi package supports at least Python 3.5.
+If you use lower Python version use Standalone package.

 ```bash
 pip install -U devtools-proxy